 Muel, Fuendetodos, Madrid.
 See Goya’s ceiling paintings at the hermitage in Muel.
 Continue to Fuendetodos, where Goya’s childhood home survives and the Museum of Etching contains his complete works.
 Take the high speed AVE train from Zaragoza to Madrid with lunch on board.
 On arrival visit the Prado to study Goya’s cartoons.
 First of three nights in Madrid.

 Madrid.
 The Lázaro Galdiano museum has an early Goya and two of his famous witchcraft scenes.
 Continue to the Royal Tapestry Factory where Goya worked as a designer for 20 years.
-At the Royal Palace at El Escorial see Goya tapestries that are not on public display.
+The Royal Palace at El Pardo on the outskirts of Madrid has a fine series of Goya tapestries.

 Madrid.
 A second visit to the Prado includes Goya’s Black Paintings.
 The Academy of San Fernando holds paintings and etchings by the artist.
 In the afternoon visit the Royal Palace to see works created while Goya was painter to Charles III in the 1780s.
-Evening visit to the privately-owned Palacio de San Bernardino with a collection of art by Vicente Lopez, Madrazo, Sorolla and of course Goya.
+Evening visit to the Palacio de Liria (opening to the public in summer 2020, subject to completion of refurbishment works), home to one of Spain’s most remarkable private art collections, including works by Goya.

 Madrid.
 The ceiling of the church of San Antonio de la Florida is filled with impressionistic works by Goya and the artist is buried here.
-The Basilica of San Francisco el Grande has a large altarpiece by Goya, painted in the early stages of his career, while the church of Escuelas Pías San Antón was home to one of his last, great altarpieces.
+The Basilica of San Francisco el Grande has a large altarpiece by Goya, painted in the early stages of his career.
+En route to the airport, stop at the country retreat of the Osuna family, Goya’s main patrons, with a small palace and follies.
 Fly from Madrid to London Heathrow, arriving c.
 6.00pm.

 Price, per person